How to Split Wood and Logs with an Axe

 Splitting wedge

 Wedges come in several different sizes and weights.
 Originally they were wedge-shaped (hence the name), but nowadays you can also get wedges in a diamond shape.
-If you are wondering how to split large logs, then answer is to use a splitting wedge to keep force the fibers apart.
+If you are wondering how to split large logs, then use a splitting wedge to keep the fibers apart.

 I use a bunch of Estwing Sure Split Wedges when splitting large hardwood logs.